Rashidcodes0/geo-guide/README.md

 JavaScript: JavaScript is a programming language used for creating dynamic web content.WS

 # Feedback and Support
 We welcome any feedback or suggestions you may have about the website.
-If you encounter any issues or need support, please don't hesitate to contact  at <abdirashid16112@gmail.com .>
+If you encounter any issues or need support, please don't hesitate to contact  at abdirashid16112@gmail.com

 # Author
-Fruitify was developed by <Abdirashid Noor>.
+Geo Guide was developed by  Abdirashid Noor

 # License
 Geo Guide is licensed under the MIT License.
 You can find the license text in the LICENSE file.